Exponents for the number of pairs of ${\alpha}$-favorite points of simple random walk in ${\mathbb Z}^2$: Proof of Theorem

-According to the definition of succesful point, we divide the major part of the problem into an estimate of the probability of the event $H^z_{(1-\beta)n}$ and study of the effect of restriction on the number of excursions.
-Lemma \ref{r1} concerns with the former one.
-The latter one will be treated in Lemma \ref{r2} below in combination with Lemma \ref{r1}.
-Set $\tilde{n}_k:=6\gamma^2\alpha k^2\log k$. \begin{lem} It holds that, uniformly in $z\in {\cal A}_n$
+As we do not need to restrict the domain of $\gamma$ in the final term on the right-hand side of the last formula, we have the difference. \end{rem} Thus, it suffices to show Lemma \ref{r1+} to conclude the proof of the lower bound in Theorem \ref{h1}.
+To show Lemma \ref{r1+}, we divide the major part of the problem into an estimate of the probability of the event $H^z_{(1-\beta)n}$ and the effect of restricting the number of excursions according to the definition of a successful point.
+Lemma \ref{r1} is concerned with the former.
+The latter is treated in Lemma \ref{r2} in combination with Lemma \ref{r1}. \begin{lem} As $n\to \infty$,